santoshpanda1995/portfolio/README.md

 * AICTE Training And Learning (ATAL) Academy Online FDP on "Semantic Intelligence: Applications and Perspectives" from 2020-9-26 to 2020-9-30 at **NIT Kurukshetra.**
 * AICTE Training And Learning (ATAL) Academy Online FDP on "Data Sciences" from 2020-12-15 to 2020-12-19 at **NIT Mizoram.**
 * AICTE Training And Learning (ATAL) Academy Online FDP on "Block chain" from 2020-9-14 to 2020-9-18 at **NIT Raipur.**
-* AICTE Training And Learning (ATAL) Academy Online Elementary FDP on "Cultivating Excellence in Implementation of Computation-al Science for Scientific and Technological Innovations" from 2021-06-14 to 2021-06-18 at **NIT Rourkela.**
+* AICTE Training And Learning (ATAL) Aacademy Online Elementary FDP on "Cultivating Excellence in Implementation of Computation-al Science for Scientific and Technological Innovations" from 2021-06-14 to 2021-06-18 at **NIT Rourkela.**
 * AICTE Training And Learning (ATAL) Academy Online FDP on "Data Sciences" from 2020-10-5 to 2020-10-9 at **Central University of Tamil Nadu.**
 * AICTE Training And Learning (ATAL) Academy Online FDP on "Data Sciences" from 2020-10-12 to 2020-10-16 at **GGU, Bilaspur (C.G.)**
 * AICTE Training And Learning (ATAL) Academy Online FDP on "Internet of Things (IoT)" from 2020-11-14 to 2020-11-18 at **IIT Goa.**